Chamberlain Group

-Chamberlain Group (CGI), the corporate parent company to LiftMaster, Chamberlain, Merlin, and Grifco, designs and engineers residential garage door openers, commercial door operators, security cameras, and gate entry systems.
+Chamberlain Group (CGI) is an American manufacturer of perimeter access control equipment.
+The company is the parent organization of brands including LiftMaster, Chamberlain, Merlin, and Grifco, and develops residential garage door openers, commercial door operators, security systems, and related technologies.
+As of 2025, the company’s brands collectively held a significant share of the garage door opener market in the United States.

-CGI is also the parent company to Controlled Products Systems Group, the largest wholesale distributor of perimeter access control equipment in the United States.

-In September 2021, The Duchossois Group sold the Chamberlain Group to Blackstone.
+CGI is also the parent company of Controlled Products Systems Group, a wholesale distributor of perimeter access control equipment in the United States.
+In 2021, The Duchossois Group sold Chamberlain Group to Blackstone Inc.